AmaravadiLikhitha/activity-/README.md

+#Activity 1
-SEPERATING EVEN AND ODD NUMBERS
+#SEPERATING EVEN AND ODD NUMBERS

-1.Open the numbers.txt file in write mode.
+1.Open the input.txt file in write mode.

 2.Write the numbers 1 through 10 to the file.

 3.Close the file.

-4.Open the numbers.txt file in read mode.
+4.Open the input.txt file in read mode.

 5.Read the contents of the file.